The Story of the John Brown song

 A Valuable Civil War Music Collection

-The First Modern Day Recording of both original versions of "John Brown (John Brown's Body)" with "Battle Hymn of the Republic," is included on this multimedia computer disc with historical information and music album:
+The First Modern Day Recording of both original versions of "John Brown (John Brown's Body)" and "Battle Hymn of the Republic," is included on a multimedia computer disc with historical information and audio album:

 "Glory, Hallelujah!" - Songs and Hymns of the Civil War Era